Red pill and blue pill: As a political metaphor

-In a political context, the idea of redpilling means "waking up" to the supposed reality of the world, and is typically used as shorthand for radicalization into far-right political beliefs.
-In online discussions, taking the red pill or being red-pilled means accepting the idea that the broader population has become deluded by leftist political ideologies, which seek to destroy Western civilization and culture.
-The broader far right appropriated this metaphor of the red pill from a loose association of anti-feminist blogs, websites, and forums known as the manosphere.
+In a political context, the idea of redpilling means "waking up" to the supposed reality of the world, and is typically used as shorthand for radicalization into far-right politics.
+In right-wing online discussions, taking the red pill or being red-pilled means accepting the idea that the broader population has become deluded by left-wing politics, which seek to destroy Western world and culture.
+The metaphor of the red pill was appropriated by the far right from a loose association of anti-feminist blogs, websites, and forums known as the manosphere.

-Among the far right, redpilling implies an opposition to mainstream beliefs and acceptance of beliefs such as white supremacy, Holocaust denial, anti-immigration, and oppression of men by feminists.
+Among the far right, redpilling implies an acceptance of beliefs such as white supremacy, Holocaust denial, opposition to immigration, and antifeminism, which generally contradict mainstream beliefs.
 Research has indicated that people who have been redpilled on one such topic are more likely to be redpilled on others; disaffected young men most often take the path to white-nationalist radicalization via men's rights activism.

-Because of its common usage as a self-identifier among the alt-right and others who subscribe to right-wing beliefs, the term "red pilled" is sometimes used by others to refer to the right.
+Because of its common usage as a self-identifier among the alt-right and others who subscribe to right-wing beliefs, the term "redpilled" is sometimes used by others to refer to the right.

-The first known political use of this metaphor is in the 2006 essay "The Red Pill" by University of Colorado sociology professor Kathleen J. Tierney, in which she argued that those who felt that the U.S. government had a poor response to Hurricane Katrina should "take the red pill" and realize that "post-September 11 policies and plans have actually made the nation more vulnerable, both to natural disasters and to future terrorist attacks."

-The metaphor was then popularized in a different context by neo-reactionary blogger Curtis Yarvin.
-He first used it in a 2007 blog post written under the pseudonym Mencius Moldbug, and titled "The Case Against Democracy: Ten Red Pills"; in it he argues that trying to convince a Westerner that democracy is bad is like trying to convince "a Catholic in 16th-century Spain... to stop believing in Catholicism", but he then offers ten "red pill" arguments (along with their "blue pill" counterparts) to make a case against democracy.
+The metaphor was popularized in the context of right-wing politics by neo-reactionary blogger and software engineer Curtis Yarvin, writing under the pseudonym "Mencius Moldbug".
+In a 2007 essay titled "The Case Against Democracy: Ten Red Pills", Yarvin presented a set of "heretical theses" meant to provoke the reader to question aspects of liberal democracy.